Shell Integration

 The version of Bash distributed with macOS (/bin/bash) does not support automatic shell integration.
 You'll need to manually source the shell integration script (as shown below).
 You can also install a standard version of Bash from Homebrew or elsewhere and set it as your shell.

-Other shells do not have shell integration code written but will function fine within Ghostty with some or all of the above mentioned shell integration features inoperating.
+Other shells do not have shell integration code written, but they will function fine within Ghostty, although some or all of the above-mentioned shell integration features may be unavailable.

-Some shells such as Nushell have built-in support for some of the features that Ghostty provides, so shell integration is not necessary.
-For example, newer versions of Fish (4.0+) have built-in support for prompt marking so jump_to_prompt, prompt resizing, and prompt selection will work without shell integration.
+Nushell provides many of these features itself (such as title and cursor handling), so its Ghostty integration focuses on Ghostty-specific features like sudo, ssh-env, and ssh-terminfo.
+Similarly, newer versions of Fish (4.0+) have built-in support for prompt marking so jump_to_prompt, prompt resizing, and prompt selection will work without shell integration.

 Ghostty detects your shell using a simple string match on the basename of the command to execute.
 If you are using a supported shell with a different name, you can force the shell integration by setting the shell-integration configuration option: